 Our MISSION is to champion faith community nursing through education, program & professional development, networking, advocacy, and research.

 Our VISION is to work in partnership with others to bring faith community nursing to every congregation in the Twin Cities.

 Who is a Faith Community Nurse?

 A faith community nurse is an experienced, actively licensed registered nurse (RN) who has completed specialized professional nursing education focused on intentional care of the spirit in the faith community setting.
-She is knowledgeable in two areas – professional nursing and spiritual care.
+They are knowledgeable in two areas – professional nursing and spiritual care.

 Faith community nurses make home visits to the sick, elderly and newborn, conduct congregational health fairs, lead support groups, conduct healing services, help congregants obtain needed health services and much more.

-The Faith Community Nurse Network was founded in 2004 by an interfaith group of faith community nurses and a Hennepin County Public Health Nurse to help faith community nurses serve people throughout the Twin Cities.
+The Faith Community Nurse Network was founded in 2004 by an interfaith group of faith community nurses and a public health nurse to help faith community nurses serve people throughout the Twin Cities.
 Faith community nurses (also known as parish nurses or congregational nurses) had been working in the Metro Area since about 1980, but many of them were isolated, had few resources and needed community connections and continuing education.
-Today, the Network provides programs and services to more than 350 faith community nurses working out of 235 Jewish, Christian, and Muslim congregations.
+Today, the Network provides programs and services to approximately 600 faith community nurses working out of over 230 Jewish, Christian, and Muslim congregations.

 “My involvement in nursing research & nursing theory over the past 4 decades has been a rich source of satisfaction & ongoing motivation for me.
 I was eager to see FCNN enlarge its activities in this area.” ~Joann Wessman